iamtheblackunicorn/strawberrymilk/README.markdown

 ## ABOUT :books:

-Since I am also an author and artist, I was wondering how I would write a small program that turns Markdown content into a website. ***Strawberry Milk*** is that tool.
-You write a small configuration file, `config.json`, write your Markdown content, run ***Strawberry Milk*** and voilá!
-You have a nice and shiny new webpage that has your content in it, styled and perfected.
+Since I am also an author and artist, I was wondering how I would write a small program that turns files with content written in[Markdown](https://en.wikipedia.org/wiki/Markdown) into a website. ***Strawberry Milk*** is that tool.
+You initialize a new project, write your content in Markdown, run ***Strawberry Milk*** and voilá!
+You have a nice and shiny new webpage that has your content in it, styled and ready for the world!

 ## BUILDING :pick: